dvandal/cryptonote-nodejs-pool/README.md

     /* Address where block rewards go, and miner payments come from. */ "poolAddress": "GBqRuitSoU3PFPBAkXMEnLdBRWXH4iDSD6RDxnQiEFjVJhWUi1UuqfV5EzosmaXgpPGE6JJQjMYhZZgWY8EJQn8jQTsuTit",

+    /* This is the integrated address prefix used for miner login validation. */ "intAddressPrefix": 91,

     /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,